-If you had gastric band but not lost weight or have problems with band like vomiting , restrictions , or have devloped complications of band like slippage / erosion or simple want to remove it than please contact Dr Girish juneja
+If you had a gastric band but not lost weight or have problems with a band like vomiting, restrictions, or have developed complications of a band like a slippage/erosion or simply want to remove it then please contact Dr. Girish Juneja

 GASTRIC (STOMACH) RESTRICTIVE PROCEDURES GASTRIC BANDING DUBAI

 Another restrictive gastric approach is laparoscopic gastric banding.
 This procedure, which was approved in the U.S. in June 2001, is popular since it is “ high tech ” (utilizes a laparoscope, an instrument which is inserted into the abdominal cavity) and recovery time is only a few days.
 Basically, an adjustable band is placed around the upper portion of the stomach, resulting in (essentially) a much smaller stomach.
 This restricts the amount of food that can be eaten, similar to the vertical banded gastroplasty (see above).

 The European literature (where the procedure has been performed for a longer period of time) shows that weight loss is similar to that seen with vertical banded gastroplasty.
 Clinicians in the U.S. report less weight loss than our European colleagues.
 Complications include band slippage, erosion of the band into the stomach, dilation of the oesophagus, and infections, many of which require removal of the device.

 Mean estimated excess body weight loss and complications from a study published in Obesity Research 2008 are as follows:

 - At 7 Years: < 50% Of Excess Body Weight Lost

 - At 9 Years: < 40 % Of Excess Body Weight Lost